Certificate in Narrative Focused Trauma Care Level II – Online

-Certificate in Narrative Focused Trauma Care Level II is designed for practitioners and leaders who desire to deepen their skills learned in Certificate in Narrative Focused Trauma Care Level I to further serve and foster healing in their communities.
-This secondary level of training expands on the foundational competencies and story engagement technique of the Allender Theory developed in Certificate in Narrative Focused Trauma Care Level I, and will cultivate your own unique style of story work facilitation through targeted teaching, experiential learning, and comprehensive feedback and coaching on your personal strengths and growth opportunities.
+Certificate in Narrative Focused Trauma Care Level II is designed for practitioners and leaders who desire to deepen their skills learned in Narrative Focused Trauma Care Level I in order to further serve and foster healing in their communities.

-About Certificate in Narrative Focused Trauma Care Level II
+– Recent Narrative Focused Trauma Care Level II participant

 Central to this next level of training is a deepened capacity to recognize core issues of shame, contempt, and ambivalence as they are revealed through story, and identify inroads to name and engage these themes more effectively with those in your care.

 You will apply and practice your skills and technique as you take a turn as the group leader and facilitate engagement with other participants’ stories.
 You will receive personal feedback and coaching on your facilitation strengths and opportunities.
 These will be coupled with thoughtful engagement around ways in which your own story has shaped your style of relating.